Jack Wiggins Jr.

 Jack Gillmore Wiggins Jr. (born January 1, 1926) is an American psychologist and a past president of the American Psychological Association (APA).

 Biography

 Wiggins earned an undergraduate psychology degree from the University of Oklahoma in 1948.
 He completed a master's degree from Southern Methodist University and a Ph.D. from Purdue University.

 Serving as the 1992 APA president, Wiggins was the second of five APA presidents elected between 1990 and 2000 who publicly advocated for prescriptive privileges for psychologists.

-Wiggins is a board member emeritus of the Academy of Medical Psychology.
+Wiggins is a board member emeritus of The Academy of Medical Psychology.
 He was editor of the Archives of Medical Psychology.
-In 2005, Wiggins was recognized by APA president Ronald F. Levant for his efforts in advocating for prescriptive privileges for psychologists.
-The next year, he was honored with a lifetime achievement award from the American Psychological Foundation.
+In 2005, Wiggins was recognised by APA president Ronald F. Levant for his efforts in advocating for prescriptive privileges for psychologists.
+The next year, he was honoured with a lifetime achievement award from The American Psychological Foundation.